nasa/cumulus/docs/deployment/README.md

 ---

-## Prepare AWS configuration
+## Prepare AWS Configuration

 ### Set Access Keys

 You need to make some AWS information available to your environment.
-If you don't already have the access key and secret access key of an AWS user with IAM Create-User permissions, you must [Create Access Keys](https://docs.aws.amazon.com/general/latest/gr/managing-aws-access-keys.html) for such a user with IAM Create-User permissions, then export the access keys:
+If you don't already have the access key and secret access key of an AWS user with IAM Create-User permissions, you must [create access keys](https://docs.aws.amazon.com/general/latest/gr/managing-aws-access-keys.html) for such a user with IAM Create-User permissions, then export the access keys:

 ```bash
   export AWS_ACCESS_KEY_ID=<AWS access key>